mtxrii/mtxrii/README.md

     Mtxrii
 </h1>

 Hey, I'm Enrique.
-I'm a 4th year computer science student at the University of California, Santa Cruz. 🐌
+I'm a computer science graduate from the University of California, Santa Cruz. 🐌 and am now beginning my career as a software engineer.

 <p align="center">
     <a href="https://devpost.com/mtxrii" target="_blank">